Skip to Content

 Photo by Meg Frost, all rights reserved.

-If you’re a rope drop to fireworks kind of visitor, you can really minimize wait times by staying on top of your Lightning Lane reservations and at the same time, maximize the number of attractions you can snag with Genie+.
+If you’re a rope drop-to-fireworks kind of visitor, you can minimize wait times by staying on top of your Lightning Lane reservations and at the same time, maximize the number of attractions you can snag with Genie+.

 On average, Disney estimates guests should be able to get 2-3 ride selections out of Disney Genie Plus (source), even with park hopping.